Lsos/donation-reminder/readme.md

 });
 ~~~

-Users can remove the donation-reminder by running `npx lsos remove`/`yarn lsos remove`.

 When setting the option `minNumberOfAuthors` to `n`,
 the donation-reminder is only shown to users working in a Git repository that has `n` or more Git authors.